tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:ImprovementTarget
 - Preferred Label: Improvement Target
-- Definition: A specific DataQualityNeed that a specific Amendment is intended to improve.
+- Definition: A specific bdqffdq:DataQualityNeed that a specific bdqffdq:Amendment is intended to improve.
 - SubClass Of: NeedConcept
-- Comments: The ImprovementTarget concept in bdqffdq describes which Validations, Issues, and Measures are improved by some Amendment.
-ImprovementTarget includes relationships between an Amendment and one or more Validations or Measures.
+- Comments: A bdqffdq:ImprovementTarget describes which bdqffdq:Validations, bdqffdq:Issues, and bdqffdq:Measures are improved by a bdqffdq:Amendment.
+The bdqffdq:ImprovementTarget includes relationships between a bdqffdq:Amendment and one or more bdqffdq:Validations or bdqffdq:Measures.
 IT(am) = {me ⋃ va | me ∈ ME, va ∈ VA ⋀ am ∈ AM}

 ********************